matrix-org/matrix-spec-proposals/proposals/3574-resource-markup.md

 This MSC proposes a way to annotate and discuss various resources (web pages, documents, videos, and other files) using Matrix.
 The general idea is to use [Spaces (MSC1772)](https://github.com/matrix-org/matrix-doc/pull/1772) to represent a general resource to be annotated, and then a combination of child rooms and [Extensible Events (MSC1767)](https://github.com/matrix-org/matrix-doc/blob/matthew/msc1767/proposals/1767-extensible-events.md) to represent annotations and discussion.
 This MSC specifies:

 * Additional data in the `m.room.create` event to mark a space as describing  a resource to be annotated.
-* Additional (optional) data in the `m.room.child` and `m.room.parent` events to mark sections of the resource (pages, timestamps, etc.) that are being discussed by the child room.
+* Additional (optional) data in the `m.space.child` and `m.space.parent` events to mark sections of the resource (pages, timestamps, etc.) that are being discussed by the child room.
 The specific format of the location data is resource-specific, and will be described in further MSCs.
 * An annotation event that is used within child rooms.
 The specific data describing the annotation location is once again resource-specific, and will be described in further MSCs.

 # Proposal